QuentinFAIDIDE/SoundCloud-Datamining-Bot/README.md

 # IMPORTANT
-Not all functions are implemented, and more is to come, and you might find some bug. <br />
+Not all functions are implemented yet, more is to come, and you might find some bugs. <br />
 You can make suggestions and analyse correlations between users.
 Downloading and processing the data might take some time if you try to make suggestions.